FLEXtime: Filterbank learning to explain time series: Experimental setup

 \subsubsection{Real-life datasets}

-We evaluate on four different datasets with a total of five different tasks when testing the model in a real-life setting. \\ Adhering to previous research on time series explainability \cite{timex, timexplusplus}, we use \textbf{PAM} for human activity recognition \cite{pam}, \textbf{MIT-BIH (ECG)} for arrythmia detection \cite{mitecg}, and \textbf{Epilepsy (EEG)} for seizure detection \cite{epilepsy} datasets.
-We use the same models and data preprocessing pipelines as in \cite{timex}.
-All datasets are divided into five splits, and one model is trained for each split. \\ Additionally, we use the \textbf{AudioMNIST} dataset \cite{audiomnist}, which contains spoken digits from 0-9 and has known localized frequency information \cite{audiomnist, vilrp}.
+We evaluate on five different datasets with a total of six different tasks when testing the model in a real-life setting.

+Adhering to previous research on time series explainability \cite{timexplusplus,timex}, we use \textbf{PAM} for human activity recognition \cite{pam}, \textbf{MIT-BIH (ECG)} for arrythmia detection \cite{mitecg}, and \textbf{Epilepsy (EEG)} for seizure detection \cite{epilepsy} datasets.
+We use the same transformer-based model architectures and data preprocessing pipelines as in \cite{timex}.
+All datasets are divided into five splits, and one model is trained for each split.

+Additionally, we use the \textbf{AudioMNIST} dataset \cite{audiomnist}, which contains spoken digits from 0-9.
+This dataset has been shown to have salient information in the frequency domain \cite{audiomnist,vilrp}.
 The dataset contains two tasks: gender and digit classification, divided into four and five splits, respectively.
-We use the same preprocessing pipelines and models as in \cite{audiomnist}.
+We use the same preprocessing pipeline and convolutional model architecture as in the original work \cite{audiomnist}.
 We train a model for each split.

+Finally, we also include the \textbf{SleepEDFx} dataset \cite{PhysioNet,sleepedf}.
+The dataset contains whole-night EEG data annotated for sleep stages.
+Frequency bands are an important discriminator for sleep stages \cite{altalag2019a}.
+We divide the subjects into 5 splits to ensure no leakage.
+We use the same convolutional architecture as for the AudioMNIST dataset to train a sleep staging model for each split.

+For all datasets we sample 1,000 samples from each test set for evaluation of the explainability methods.
+However, when computing the robustness scores, we use only 100 samples from each test due to the high computational complexity associated with this evaluation.
+Table \ref{tab:datasets} contains details on the size and dimensions of all datasets as well as the F1 score of the trained models on the sampled test sets.